-Q24.
-Is the Resettlement Benefit payable to eligible clergy under The Church Pension Fund Clergy Pension Plan taxable?
+- Q23.
+Is the Resettlement Benefit payable to eligible clergy under The Church Pension Fund Clergy Pension Plan taxable? - A23.

-A24.
 If the Resettlement Benefit is distributed to the clergyperson, it is a taxable benefit.
 However, the distributions may be eligible to be designated as housing allowance.
-Please review IRS Publication 517.
-To delay paying tax on the Resettlement Benefit, you can make a taxfree rollover of the Resettlement Benefit to The Episcopal Church Retirement Savings Plan (RSVP) or another tax-deferred savings vehicle.
-See A.17 above for distribution from the RSVP as a declared housing allowance.
+Please review IRS Publication 517. - To delay paying tax on the Resettlement Benefit, you can make a tax-free rollover of the Resettlement Benefit to The Episcopal Church Retirement Savings Plan (RSVP) or another tax-deferred savings vehicle.
+See A22 above for distribution from the RSVP as a declared housing allowance. - If a clergy rolls over the resettlement benefit to a Section 403(b) plan, the rollover does not count toward the IRS annual contribution limits. - Q24.

-Q25.
 I received a gift from my parish at retirement.
-Is it taxable?
+Is it taxable? - A24.

-- A25.
 Many clergy receive retirement gifts.
-The tax treatment generally works as follows: - Gifts provided by the employer are taxable to the clergyperson and must be reported on Form W-2 as wages and are assessable wages for The Church Pension Fund Clergy Pension Plan. - Gifts funded by individuals directly to the clergyperson or collected by the church are nondeductible personal gifts.
-These types of gifts are not taxable to the clergyperson, are not reported on Form W-2 as wages, cannot be treated as tax-deductible by the giver, and are not assessable for pension purposes. - Q26.
+The tax treatment generally works as follows: - Gifts provided by the employer are taxable to the clergyperson and must be reported on Form W-2 as wages and are assessable wages for The Church Pension Fund Clergy Pension Plan (if paid to the clergyperson prior to their retirement date under the plan). - Gifts funded by individuals directly to the clergyperson or collected by the church are nondeductible personal gifts.
+These types of gifts are not taxable to the clergyperson, are not reported on Form W-2 as wages, cannot be treated as tax-deductible by the giver, and are not assessable for pension purposes. - Q25.
 I am Medicare-eligible and recently returned to work after retirement.
-As a result, am I entitled to medical coverage as an active employee? - A26.
+As a result, am I entitled to medical coverage as an active employee? - A25.
 When a clergyperson is Medicare-eligible and working, they may legally be required to be on the employer's active health plan.
-For more information, you may want to contact your diocese or The Episcopal Church Medical Trust. - Q27.
+For more information, you may want to contact your diocese or The Episcopal Church Medical Trust. - Q26.
 Due to my conscientious objection to public insurance programs, I would like to opt out of Social Security.
-For the self-employment tax, is it permissible for me to take such an exemption? - A27.
+For the self-employment tax, is it permissible for me to take such an exemption? - A26.
 Some denominations allow their clergy to opt out of Social Security as a conscientious objection to the receipt of social insurance.
+The

-The Episcopal Church does not support this option on theological grounds.
+Episcopal Church does not support this option on theological grounds.
 As a result, some Episcopal ministers have opted out of Social Security without realizing that they do not qualify for the exemption.
 It should be noted that, when signing federal Form 4361, a minister must attest to its accuracy under penalty of perjury.

 A minister's opposition must be to accepting benefits under Social Security (or any other public insurance program).
 Economic considerations, or any other nonreligious considerations, are not a valid basis for the exemption, nor is opposition to paying the self-employment tax.
+A decision to opt out of Social Security is irrevocable.